Varol Cagdas Tok

 P(t) = C - ∫(a(τ) - r(τ))dτ

 The service fails when P(t) ≤ 0.
 An attacker needs a(t) > r(t) for a sustained period.
-How long that period needs to be depends on C and on the ratio between arrival and completion rates.

-A few things follow from this.
-First, an attacker does not need a(t) to be large in absolute terms, they need it to exceed r(t).
-If the attacker can find a mechanism that makes r(t) small, by slowing the processing of each request, they can exhaust resources at a modest arrival rate.
+Several consequences follow.
+First, an attacker does not need a(t) to be large in absolute terms, only to exceed r(t).
+If the attacker can find a mechanism that makes r(t) small by slowing the processing of each request, they can exhaust resources at a modest arrival rate.
 This is the basis of slow-rate attacks.
-Second, C matters: a smaller resource pool is easier to fill.
-Attacks that target the most constrained resource in a system are more efficient than attacks that target resources that happen to be plentiful.
-Third, the time to exhaustion scales with C. A system with generous resource pools requires a sustained attack; a system with tight limits can be taken offline briefly.
+Second, a smaller resource pool is easier to fill; attacks targeting the most constrained resource are most efficient.
+Third, time to exhaustion scales with C. If the attacker's cost per unit of a(t) is low and the defender's cost per unit of C is high, the attacker has structural leverage.
+This asymmetry is why the problem persists.

 Asymmetry as the Design Principle

 The most effective DoS attacks maximize the ratio of attacker cost to defender cost.
-This ratio is the core design criterion for attack construction, though it rarely appears in those terms in the literature.

-The asymmetry is not incidental, it is the property being exploited.
+The asymmetry is not incidental; it is the property being exploited.
 Attack research in this space is largely the work of finding new sources of asymmetry in deployed systems.

 The Layer Taxonomy